Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-06.md

 # FEW 2.1 - Bundling Libraries for distribution

 This class session covers the concept of bundling.
-This the process of combining files and processing them for use and distribution.
+This is the process of combining files and processing them for use and distribution.

 ## Why learn how to bundle files?

 All of the files you have been using that you imported from another source were bundled.
 Understanding the process gives you a better understanding of the JavaScript and web application ecosystem.

-Bundling your files means other you can distribute them and the world can use anywhere without extra work.
+Bundling your files allows them to be distributed so they can be used anywhere without extra work.

 Bundling files also processes your files for different environments.
 Your files need to be handled differently if they are used in the browser, or in NodeJS, or in a React project.

+## Learning Objectives

+- Describe reasons for bundling files
+- Define UMD and ESM bundles
+- Use Rollup to bundle your library for distribution

 ### Bundling